Waterford Templar Historical Day

 History Conference Session

-At the Tower Hotel, 5 PM
+Tower Hotel, Dunmore Room, 5 PM

 Helena B. Scott will present the history of Kilbarry as a Templar preceptory and church, its current role as a cemetery and participatory outdoor museum, and her recent identification of previously unrecorded site archaeology from her MA dissertation.
 Includes Q&A session and is followed by a brief overview of modern Templar orders and OSMTH by its Irish branch.